realifetech/ios-playbook/README.md

 </p>

 # iOS Playbook
-In the spirit of one of LiveStyled's core behaviours, "Communicate openly", we present to you the iOS playbook, which aims to provide information about our iOS team and how it operates.
+In the spirit of one of RealifeTech's core behaviours, "Communicate openly", we present to you the iOS playbook, which aims to provide information about our iOS team and how it operates.

 ## Introduction
-This team looks after the LiveStyled's iOS platform.
+This team looks after the RealifeTech's iOS platform.
 We develop new features, test them, fix any issues, generate new client apps, and deploy them to the App Store.

 ## Glossary
 - [The Team](#the-team) 👨‍👩‍